The Lifeline: Why Quality and Maintenance of Emergency Medical Equipment Matter

 Before we get into whitening, it’s important to understand why teeth lose their natural brightness in the first place.
 Common culprits include:

-1. Food & Drinks: Coffee, tea, red wine, and dark-colored berries can stain enamel.
+1. Food and Drinks: Coffee, tea, red wine, and dark-colored berries can stain enamel.

-2. Smoking & Tobacco: Nicotine and tar create yellow or brown stains.
+2. Smoking and Tobacco: Nicotine and tar create yellow or brown stains.

 3. Aging: Enamel naturally wears down over time, revealing the yellowish dentin underneath.